Brett-Tanner/Journal/2023/Nov_23.md

 ### Work Project - [Setsumeikai Calendar](https://github.com/Brett-Tanner/setsumeikai_calendar.git)

-`cd /Users/brett/Documents/Repos/kids-up/app/public/wp-content/reactpress/apps/setsumeikai_calendar`

 - [] Make comparison documents
 - [] Write the instructions for testing

 - Setsumeikai Form

+  - Translations
+    - [] Stuff I have
-  - [] Translations
+    - [] Stuff I need to ask Miki about
   - [] Figure out how to trigger GTM when the form submits
     - remember you have access to the dashboard
     - and there's something which tracks form submissions